projectawakening/builder-examples/gate-keeper/readme.md

 ```bash
 pnpm run mock-data
 ```
 This will create the on-chain SSU, fuel it and bring it online.
-This SSU will then act as a gate keeper, which has to be online to recieve items for the set goal.
+This SSU will then act as a gate keeper, which has to be online to receive items for the set goal.

 ### Step 3: Configure Gate Keeper
-To configure which items should be recieved and the target amount, run:
+To configure which items should be received and the target amount, run:

 ```bash
 pnpm run configure-gate-keeper